An advertising plan will help you formulate and organize your thoughts and ideas so you can ensure your campaign is an effective one, too.

 This will act as the appendix of your advertising plan.
-Share the ad campaign that inspired this one with your readers, link to the product page you'll be promoting with this initiative, or link to your company's brand style guide so designers and writers get a refresh on how to create external-facing content.
+Share the ad campaign that inspired this one with your readers, link to the product page you'll be promoting with this initiative, or link to your company's brand style guide — this way, designers and writers get a refresh on how to create externally-facing content.

-After you complete your outline, gather all the stakeholders in a conference room or over Zoom for a kickoff meeting to explain the campaign concept, timeline, and deliverables.
-Compile all of them in HubSpot's advertising project pitch deck and present your advertising plan, opening it up for further questions and brainstorming from project contributors.
+After you complete the outline, hop on a call with your team to explain the campaign concept, timeline, and deliverables.
+Compile all of them in HubSpot's advertising project pitch deck and present your advertising plan.
+Then, open up the floor for any questions and suggestions with project contributors.

 Over to You